NGO Santé Diabète

 La formation universitaire - mise en place par le Ministère de l’enseignement supérieur et de la recherche, l’hôpital du Mali et l’ONG Santé Diabète - a permis de former 16 endocrinologues dont 14 sont déjà en poste dans différentes structures de santé au Mali en 2018.

-University training - set up by the Ministry of Higher Education and Research, the Mali hospital and the NGO Santé Diabète - has made it possible to train 16 endocrinologists, 14 of whom are already employed in various health structures in Mali in 2018.
+The university course, set up by the Ministry of Higher Education and Research, Mali Hospital and the NGO Santé Diabète, has trained 85 endocrinologists from 11 different African countries, more than 30 of whom are already working in various health facilities in Mali.

 A_SDA_Mali_Bamako_maison_diabete_diabetique_210111_9330